UPSC Chairman & Members: Organizational Structure

-Members of the commission are civil servants with at least 10 years of experience either in Central or State service.
+Members of the commission are civil servants with at least 10 years of experience in Central or State service.

 UPSC members removal

-The Chairman or any other member of a Public Service Commission shall only be removed from his office by order of the President on the ground of misbehaviour after the Supreme Court, on a reference being made to it by the President, has, on inquiry held following the procedure prescribed in that behalf under Article 145.
+The Chairman or any other member of a Public Service Commission shall only be removed from his office by order of the President on the ground of misbehavior after the Supreme Court, on a reference being made to it by the President, has, on inquiry held following the procedure prescribed in that behalf under Article 145.